Lonzo Ball: 2017–18 season: Rookie season

 Ball was selected with the second overall pick of the 2017 NBA draft by his hometown team the Los Angeles Lakers.
 It was the third straight year they had the No. 2 pick.
 He and Brandon Ingram, their second overall pick from the previous year, headlined a young core for the Lakers.
 D'Angelo Russell, their No. 2 pick in 2015, was traded days earlier, partly to clear the way for their newly drafted point guard.
 Lakers president of basketball operations Magic Johnson billed Ball as "the new face of the Lakers."
 During the 2017 NBA Summer League in Las Vegas, Ball was named the league MVP after averaging 16.3 points, 9.3 assists, 7.7 rebounds, 2.5 steals, and 1.0 blocks per game.
 He had two triple-doubles, the first in Vegas since 2008 and the first ever in Vegas by a rookie.
 He had four games with 10 or more assists, becoming the first in league history to have more than 10 assists in more than one game; his 9.3 assist average was also a league record.

 As a rookie in 2017–18, Ball played in 52 games, missing 30 games due to shoulder and knee injuries.
 In the second game of the season on October 20, 2017, he scored a then career-high 29 points, to go along with 11 rebounds and nine assists in a 132–130 win against the Phoenix Suns, falling one assist shy of becoming the youngest player to notch a triple-double in NBA history.
 In the following game, he had eight points, eight rebounds, and 13 assists in a 119–112 loss to the New Orleans Pelicans, becoming the youngest player in franchise history to get at least 10 assists in a game.
 On November 11, he recorded 19 points, 13 assists, and 12 rebounds in a 98–90 loss against the Milwaukee Bucks, becoming the youngest player at the time to achieve a triple-double at the age of 20 years and 15 days old, breaking James' record by five days.
-Leading up to the game, Bucks' coach Jason Kidd, who Ball is often compared to, had called it "a stretch" to compare the two since it was too early in Ball's career.
+Leading up to the game, Bucks' coach Jason Kidd, whom Ball is often compared to, had called it "a stretch" to compare the two since it was too early in Ball's career.
 Ball, who had been struggling with his shooting, made over 50% of his field goals in a game for the first time in his career.
 On November 19, he recorded his second triple-double with 11 points, 16 rebounds, and 11 assists in a 127–109 win over the Denver Nuggets.
 It was the most rebounds by an NBA rookie guard since Steve Francis had 17 in 1999–2000.
 He also joined fellow NBA rookie Ben Simmons, as well as Magic Johnson, Connie Hawkins, Art Williams, and Oscar Robertson as the only players to record multiple triple-doubles within the first 20 games of their NBA careers.